-We have applied to list our common stock on Nasdaq under the trading symbol "SNCY."
+Our common stock has been approved for listing on Nasdaq under the trading symbol "SNCY."

 Lock-Up Agreements

 We, the Apollo Stockholder and all of our directors and executive officers, who collectively hold substantially all of our outstanding stock, and Amazon have agreed that, without the prior written consent of Barclays Capital Inc. and Morgan Stanley & Co.
 LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):